 This form of consultation cannot be new to forensic psychiatrists.
-John Young8 recently reviewed some of the established consultations that forensic psychiatrists carry out in the religious context.
-The
+John Young recently reviewed some of the established consultations that forensic psychiatrists carry out in the religious context.
+The clergy sexual abuse scandal has demanded the expertise of forensic psychiatrists, as has the work of Catholic annulment courts.
+The recent example of the handling of an internal complaint about alleged sexual abuse at an institution of higher learning illustrates the need for this form of consultation in different types of organizations.
 The form of consultation we espouse in our case example is based on principles of cultural and forensic psychiatry, on understanding of organizational function, and on familiarity with the concept of healing communities.
-We also note that involvement in this type of forensic psychiatry consultation is consistent with the "culture of engagement" recommended by Cathleen Kaveny.10 Thus, the forensic specialist could make a unique contribution by working, as Anna Abram11 makes clear in her review of Kaveny's book, in this space between the personal-community and the political.
+We also note that involvement in this type of forensic psychiatry consultation is consistent with the "culture of engagement" recommended by Cathleen Kaveny.
+Thus, the forensic specialist could make a unique contribution by working, as Anna Abram makes clear in her review of Kaveny's book, in this space between the personal-community and the political.

 We do not suggest here that this intriguing form of consultation can or should be carried out exclusively by forensic psychiatrists.
 Our position is that forensic psychiatrists have or can develop the skills necessary for this work.
 At play here is a context, the healing community, where disputes arise from time to time.
 Forensic psychiatrists understand the adversarial approach to problem-solving.
 They should also appreciate the problems of overemphasizing winning at all costs in the typical legal process.
-The legal scholar Carrie Menkel-Meadow12 has discussed an important aspect of this winning mentality and called for a reestablishment of the balance between winning (as adversaries pursue justice in the legal context) and extending empathy toward others involved in the contest.
+The legal scholar Carrie Menkel-Meadow has discussed an important aspect of this winning mentality and called for a reestablishment of the balance between winning (as adversaries pursue justice in the legal context) and extending empathy toward others involved in the contest.
 Menkel-Meadow suggested an "ethic of care to balance the ethic of justice" (Ref.
 12, p 410).

-Michael Norko13 took note of this idea from Menkel-Meadow, pointing out that this legal scholar was introducing the element of care into the traditional activities of the legal profession.
+Michael Norko took note of this idea from Menkel-Meadow, pointing out that this legal scholar was introducing the element of care into the traditional activities of the legal profession.
 We thus return to the point made at the beginning of this essay, that caregiving is being added to the customary activities of several professions.
 It is a prominent element and need in healing communities.
 This need reinforces our claim that the forensic psychiatrist is suited to this form of work.
-Further, Norko13 maintained that others have recommended the possible conceptualizing of the law as a healing ministry and lawyers as healers of conflicts. ^{14,15} Robert Cochran16 pushed the point further, arguing that lawyers may serve the law, but also the very human needs of people.
+Further, Norko maintained that others have recommended the possible conceptualizing of the law as a healing ministry and lawyers as healers of conflicts.
+Robert Cochran pushed the point further, arguing that lawyers may serve the law, but also the very human needs of people.
 In this way, there is connection to the community and thus to God, which restates our point about the extension of traditional disciplinary missions in a different way.
-16 In Cochran's terms, the work resembles the constructing of a cathedral, all to the glory of God.
-16 A more secular view suggests that this need is suited to the skills and understanding of forensic psychiatrists, even if they may not be deeply spiritual.
+In Cochran's terms, the work resembles the constructing of a cathedral, all to the glory of God.
+A more secular view suggests that this need is suited to the skills and understanding of forensic psychiatrists, even if they may not be deeply spiritual.